Beauchamp College: Comprehensive

-It thus became a comprehensive Upper School for pupils aged 14 to 18, although the last pupils to have gained entry at Kibworth via the 11-plus examination did not leave until 1968.
+Beauchamp subsequently became a comprehensive Upper School for pupils aged 14 to 18, although the last pupils to have gained entry via the 11-plus examination did not leave until 1968.
 It then became fully comprehensive, serving Oadby as its main catchment area, as well as drawing from villages up to 8 miles away.

 Academy

 The school converted to academy status on 1 May 2013.

 Beauchamp College is the largest school in the Lionheart Academies Trust.
 The school was named in July 2019 as a computing hub for the National Centre for Computing Education.

 Community college

 Beauchamp is also a Community College, with over 2,500 part-time students taking part in a variety of recreational, cultural and academic evening classes.
 Many extra curricular activities are also held on a weekly basis such as Young Enterprise, Drama and sports clubs, (primarily Tennis and Football).

 Funding

 On 1 April 1996, Beauchamp gained the status of Technology College.
 It received sponsorship of over £122,000 from The Garfield Weston Foundation, Lloyds Bank, Alliance & Leicester, Midland Bank, Psion, and Sainsbury's.
 The college also receives a maintenance grant of around £220,000 from the DCSF.
 This additional funding has allowed for a number of refurbishments and new buildings at the College including a design facility, that includes an exhibition centre.
 Other recently completed projects include an Adult Learning Centre which provides rooms and conference rooms for hire; and an Applied Learning Centre which includes a beauty salon, performing arts studio and dance studio (all for vocational courses), as well as space for quiet study.